Applying to Waterloo

 When we receive official test results from an English language testing centre, we will record them in Quest, Waterloo's online student information system.
 Unofficial test results will not appear in Quest.

 You can see your test scores in your Quest account by clicking on the Admissions tab and looking under the Test Summary section.
-Due to the volume of test scores we received, it can take up to 10 business days for your English language test scores to appear on Quest after the official results have been received from the testing centre.
+Due to the volume of test scores we received, it can take up to 10 business days for your English language test scores to appear on Quest after the official documents have been received from the testing centre.

 What if my English language test scores don't meet Waterloo's requirements?